Dataset FormatVersion 0.2

 Attributes

-Any element (including the network itself) in the dataset MAY be equipped with attributes that provide additional information.
+Any element (including the dataset itself) in the dataset MAY be equipped with attributes that provide additional information.
 Attributes are stored as key-value pairs, where the key is a string and the value can be of arbitrary type.
 They are encoded as JSON objects in the dataset file and are placed at the end of the line for each node or edge.
 Some attributes have standardized meanings, while others can be custom-defined for specific datasets.

 Attribute names SHOULD be lowercase and use dashes to separate words, e.g., time, party, class-subject.